Learning from our Learning

-For Internews in South Sudan, these questions arise even within our own projects.
-Since 2006, we have worked to meet the information needs of the local population by supporting the production and dissemination of accurate, reliable, and impartial news and information.
+For Internews in South Sudan, these questions arise even within our own projects where we work to meet the information needs of the local population by supporting the production and dissemination of accurate, reliable, and impartial news and information.
 We believe that access to information is a human right, and that information is aid, enabling communities to access services, make decisions about survival and recovery, and maintain dignity and agency over their own lives.

-Boda Boda Talk Talk (BBTT), our well-loved and highly successful hyper-local humanitarian information service that broadcasts 20-minute programs from the back of wide motorbikes, has been established in five United Nations Protection of Civilian Sites (PoCs) over the span of more than three years.
+Boda Boda Talk Talk (BBTT), our well-loved and highly successful hyper-local humanitarian information service that broadcasts 20-minute programs from the back of wide motorbikes, has been established in five United Nations Protection of Civilian Sites (PoCs).
 To supplement listening stops throughout the PoCs, BBTT programs are also distributed through SD cards that can be played on radios.
 BBTT serves an audience of more than 250,000 displaced people, sharing critical news and information by the community and for the community, in local languages.
 (BBTT has already been adapted by UNHCR in Uganda.)

 To extend the audiences for the programming, we have conducted multiple large-scale radio set distributions in various locations across South Sudan, including in Mingkaman, Malakal, Bentiu, Bor, and Juba, where our humanitarian information and community radio programs can be heard, with the aim of distributing over 40,000 radios by the end of the project.